patrickbucher/stable-marriage-problem/README.md

 ## Code

-- `stability.py`: example on page 6/7
+- `stability.py`: find blocking pairs (example on page 6/7)
+- `matching.py`: implementation of the Gale-Shapley algorithm (as described on page 9, using the example from page 10)